dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

    Azure Monitor agents should be installed on all Azure and on-premises virtual machines in order to govern the Azure Policy initiatives.
 These agents will provide activity logs that can be monitored within Azure Security Center.

     ATP should be used to monitor threats.

-    Azure Sentinel should be used for incident response and investigation
+    Azure Sentinel should be used for incident response and investigation.

-3. How will you avoid data exposure for data in-transit and data at-rest?
+3. How will you avoid data exposure for data in transit and data at rest?

     All connections for data in-transit will be transmitted through an encrypted SSL connection.
 Data at-rest will be encrypted at-rest.